 Just make sure you keep your backpack turned in front of you, this way it’s harder for pickpockets to get to it, but also prevents you from whacking people in the head when you turn around to see yet another great view on the other side of the boat!

 If you’re an early riser, I recommend taking this boat trip at around 6 or 7 in the morning.
 You’ll see the sun rise over the canals and experience Venice waking up for another busy day.
 I happen to know this by having to catch a really early flight one time.

-If you wanna experience a gondola ride but, understandably, don’t wanna pay 100 bucks for a 45 minute ride, there is an alternative.
+If you want to experience a gondola ride but, understandably, don’t want to pay 100 bucks for a 45 minute ride, there is an alternative.
 It’s not quite the real deal, but with a little imagination and a tight budget it’s almost the same, almost.
-This sober gondola will take you from one side of the canal to the other, so it’s a quick fare, but it’ll only set you back 2 euros so you can go back and forth as many times as your budget allows!
+This sober gondola will take you from one side of the canal to the other, so it’s a quick fare.
+But it’ll only set you back 2 euros so you can go back and forth as many times as your budget allows!
 You can get on at Traghetto di Santa Maria del Giglio.

 Supermarkets in Venice

 In case you took my advice and are staying at the monastery, or if you’ve found another location with a kitchen, I thought it only useful to mention a couple of supermarkets as well.